3 Dead as Suspected Twisters, Other Storms Batter the South

 School systems in Alabama, Louisiana and Mississippi dismissed students early and canceled afternoon events and activities.

-Forecasters said tornadoes, hail and winds blowing at 70 mph (115 kph) posed the greatest threat as a cold front moved across the region in an easterly direction.
+Forecasters said tornadoes, hail and winds blowing at 70 mph posed the greatest threat as a cold front moved across the region in an easterly direction.

 Tornadoes in December aren't unusual.